yum-food/TaSTT/README.md

     metallic, roughness, and emission are all implemented.
   * Border width and rounding are customizable.
   * Shader supports physically based shading: smoothness, metallic, and emissive.
-* Works with the built-in chatbox (usable with public avatars!)
 * Many optional quality-of-life features:
   * Audio feedback: hear distinct beeps when transcription starts and stops.
   * May also enable in-game noise indicator, to grab others' attention.